Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 The prediction file format will be same as the training json with `labels` filled with predicted labels.

-## 5. Training Baseline Model on custom data
+## 5. Training Baseline Model on train data
 For training baseline model on your custom data, follow steps  4.1 Data preparation for  your own  data

 ### 5.1 Preprocessing